Haskell Platform

-The Haskell Platform is a collection of software packages, tools and libraries that create a common platform for using and developing applications in Haskell.
+The Haskell Platform is a set of software packages, tools, and libraries that create a common platform for using and developing applications in the programming language Haskell.
 With the Haskell Platform, Haskell follows the same principle as Python: "Batteries included".
 Since 2022, the Haskell Platform has been deprecated.

 Motivation

-The Haskell Platform aims to unify Haskell development tools into a single package, consisting of a compiler, compiling tools and many standard libraries, therefore making it easier to develop and deploy full-featured Haskell-driven applications.
+The Haskell Platform aims to unify Haskell development tools into a single package, consisting of a compiler, compiling tools, and many standard libraries, thereby making it easier to develop and deploy full-featured Haskell-based applications.